-Depreciation is on the following basis:
+Depreciation is on the following basis.

-Office Equipment 5 years

-Plant and Equipment 3 - 25 years
+• Plant and Equipment 1 - 15 years

-Leasehold Improvements 6 years
+• Leasehold Improvements 6 - 14 years

-Motor Vehicles 5 years
+• Motor Vehicles 5 years

 Impairment of non-financial assets

 The carrying amounts of ESL's assets, other than inventories (see Inventories policy) and deferred tax assets (see Income Tax policy), are reviewed at each balance date to determine whether there is any indication of impairment.
 If any such indication exists, the asset's recoverable amount is estimated.
 Values are primarily assessed on the basis of fair value less cost to sell.